The Closed Geodetic Game: algorithms and strategies: Introduction

 \subsection{Structure of the paper}

 We will begin in \Cref{sec-generalAndProducts} by proving general results on \AGAG as well as studying how to compute the outcome for the Cartesian product of several graphs in function of the outcomes of the individual graphs.
+We will also show that the tensor product cannot be analyzed as straightforwardly.
 Then, in \Cref{sec-lovesMeLovesMeNot}, we will study some graph classes where we can predict exactly which vertices will be picked.
 Afterwards, \Cref{sec-symmetry} will be focused on highly symmetric graphs such as paths, cycles and grids, and we compute the Sprague-Grundy values for the former two.
-Finally, in \Cref{sec-blockAndCacti}, we present polynomial-time algorithms based on dynamic programing computing the Sprague-Grundy values of block graphs and cacti.
+Finally, in \Cref{sec-blockAndCacti}, we present polynomial-time algorithms based on dynamic programming computing the Sprague-Grundy values of block graphs and cacti.